-Do you love teaching main idea and details?
-I do!
+Finding worksheets for main idea and supporting details that actually help students comprehend the concept are few and far between.
 During my first year of teaching, I was terrified at the fact that 5 and 6-year-olds had to be able to identify the main topic and retell key details of a text.
-When I began teaching these concepts, I quickly realized that helping students to capture the big idea can be a ton of fun.
+When I began teaching these concepts, I had the hardest time finding resources that met my needs.
+Once I focused on activities that were engaging and interactive, I quickly realized that helping students to capture the big idea can be a ton of fun.

 Why do we teach main idea in kindergarten and first grade?

-Categorizing pictures, objects and words has proven to be a great way of introducing main idea to young students.
+Categorizing pictures, objects and words have proven to be a great way of introducing main idea to young students.
 Next, we move on to identifying the big ideas across a range of texts and genres.
-Anchor charts and graphic organizers are a fun way to help students visualize their findings.
-In addition, it can be extremely beneficial to read a text together and work through finding the important details and big idea..
+Anchor charts and main idea graphic organizers are a fun way to help students visualize their findings.
+In addition, it can be extremely beneficial to read a text together and work through finding the important details and big ideas.

 Beginning with simple text